irfanhakim-as/homelab-wiki/topics/mysql.md

 ### Description

-This details how to deploy a user-database pair on a MySQL server.
+This details how to deploy or delete a user-database pair on a MySQL server.

 ### References

 - [MariaDB-Agent](https://github.com/irfanhakim-as/charts/tree/master/mika/mariadb-agent)

 ### Deploying MySQL Database

+This details how to deploy a user-database pair on a MySQL server:

 1. Ensure Helm is [installed](helm.md#installation) on your system.